AgniRoy1234/Statistics-EDA/README.md

 Objective- We wanted to see the various factors that were affecting the sales and profits of the Maven Superstore franchise

 The tool we used is Power Bi.
-Interactive and Naviable Dashboard in PowerBi were created Dax functions were utilized to perform Pareto Analysis Other vizualizatons were made
+Interactive and Naviable Dashboard in PowerBi were created.
+Dax functions were utilized to perform Pareto Analysis.
+Other vizualizatons were made.